-Geo scope: Ve
+Geo scope: Risk level: Very high risk

-Risk level: Very high risk This week we have reassessed the level of risk and deemed this to now be very high.
-We have elevated the risk level given that local transmission of SVD is now being reported in both Wakiso and Kampala.
-These are both densely populated cities with highly mobile populations that are in close proximity to the international airport in Entebbe and multiple road networks to international borders.
-No updates have been made to the existing geographic scope1 (geoscope) for this event as it is still confined to Uganda.
+No updates have been made to the existing geographic scope1 (geoscope) and risk level for the Ebola Virus Disease (EVD) event reported in Uganda.
 The Africa Centres for Disease Control and Prevention (Africa CDC) will continue to monitor the situation and update this assessment as needed.